sahilrajput03/sahilrajput03/learn-figma.md

 - _Auto layout_ feature:

-  - An _Auto layout_ item in the layers tab has a icon like two rectangles stacked one over the other vertically.
+  - An _Auto layout_ entity in the _layers menu_ has a icon like two rectangles stacked vertically or horizontally depending on the direction you choose for the _Auto layout_.
   - Select one or more entites and press `shift+a` to enable _Auto layout_ menu in the right bar under Design menu.
   - _Auto layout_: You can see the _Auto layout_ option in the right bar under _Design menu_ ONLY when you have selected TWO OR MORE entities.
 (TIP: You can still enable _Autolayout_ for single entity as well by using shortcut `shift+a`, thanks to Kevin).
   - _Auto layout_ enables you to specify the positioning of one entity inside other entity(i.e., horizontally alignment and vertical alignment), you can do that by _Choosing Alignment and Padding_ option which is the last icon in the _Autolayout_ menu.